Squid: Long Context as a New Modality for Energy-Efficient On-Device Language Models: Experiments

 \begin{enumerate} \item \textbf{Contextual QA}: Questions seeking specific facts without numeric values. \item \textbf{Numeric QA}: Questions requesting numeric values and facts. \item \textbf{Rephrasing}: Tasks asking to rewrite the given context. \item \textbf{Summarization}: Tasks requiring summarization of the given context. \item \textbf{Title / Keywords}: Tasks requesting a title or keywords for the given context. \item \textbf{Continuation}: Tasks asking to write a continuation or follow-up paragraph to the given context. \end{enumerate}

 Table \ref{tab:question_examples} provides examples for each category of questions.
-Our testing experiments covers all six categories of questions in order to provide a comprehensive evaluation of the Squid model.
+Our testing experiments cover all six question categories to provide a comprehensive evaluation of the Squid model.

-\subsection{Restoration performance}
+\subsection{Restoration Performance}

 We first evaluate the autoencoding performance of the Squid model during the initial training phase.
 This evaluation focuses on the model's ability to accurately restore text after compression, which is crucial for maintaining semantic integrity in downstream tasks.
-Table~\ref{tab:compression_step1} presents a specific example of the ICAE performing text restoration.
-The example demonstrates the model's high restoration accuracy, with only a single word difference between the original and restored texts.
-Notably, the rare word "stuttered" is restored as "stalled," a semantically similar term that maintains the overall meaning of the passage.
+Table~\ref{tab:compression_step1} presents a specific example of the Squid model performing text restoration.
+The example demonstrates the model's high restoration accuracy, with only a single-word difference between the original and restored texts.
+Notably, the rare word ``stuttered'' is restored as ``stalled,'' a semantically similar term that maintains the overall meaning of the passage.

 This example illustrates the model's capability to accurately restore text while preserving semantic integrity, even when encountering less common vocabulary.